zinic/crawl/core_module.md

 Energetic damage types are very effective but also chaotic.
 Upon a successful hit the attacker may roll a fate die.
 Negative and neutral values have no additional effect.

-A positvie fate die roll grants the attacker **two** of their smallest damage dice in additional damage.
+A positvie fate die roll grants the attacker **one** of their smallest damage dice in additional damage.